lkarsten/fdxread/README.md

       --pace n       Pace reading to n messages per second (for files) -v, --verbose  Verbose output

-    fdxread is used read FDX protocol data from Garmin GND10 units.
+    fdxread is used to read FDX protocol data from Garmin GND10 units.
 ```